OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 <div id="kern_to_emif"></div>

 The kernel system masters the interface from kernel to external memory. oneAPI compiler generates kernel system memory interface logic (e.g. Load-Store Unit) according to the global memory configuration and `interface` specifications in `board_spec.xml` file.
-The kernel system operates at kernel clock, hence, oneAPI ASP developers must handle clock domain crossing from kernel to EMIF clock domain.
+The kernel system operates at kernel clock<!--(see next section for more information)-->, hence, oneAPI ASP developers must handle clock domain crossing from kernel to EMIF clock domain.

 For implementation details for all datapaths discussed above, please refer to section 5.3.